DOSYCORPS/c-optihash/README.md

 The minimum length is the value of the variable `h`.

-`AvolittyHasherB()` adds entropy finalization and output the hash digest as hexadecimal character bytes.
+`AvolittyHasherB()` adds entropy finalization and outputs the hash digest as an array of bytes for each hexadecimal digit.

 The first argument variable `g` is a pointer to the previous `unsigned short int` array defined as the hashed payload bytes to finalize.